Annika10/TwitterProject/readme.md

 The aim is to compare the sentiment of tweets from the 15.03.2020 and 15.03.2021 which deal with the covid-19 crisis.
 For this I downloaded the corresponding tweets and used two pretrained classifiers for gaining the sentiment.
 In the end the results are compared by plotting them in a pie chart.
+My hypothesis is that the tweets are getting more negative in 2021 because the covid-19 crisis takes already a year.

 # Scraping Tweets
 For scraping the tweets of the 15.03.2020 and 15.03.2021 I use the tool [Twint](https://github.com/twintproject/twint).